gustsant/numericus-calculus/README.md

 # numericus-calculus
 This is a file with the purpose of learning how to solve large system of equations problems with numerical solutions.
-As part of the assignment, we had to solve four questions:
+As part of the assignment, we had to solve four questions.

+## Summary of each question

 * Implement Jacobi and Gauss-Seidel algorithms for systems of equations solutions.
 *